railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_stocks.rst

 * You can update the inventory from the Product form.
 Go to the `Information` tab, Stocks and click the Update button.
 On confirmation, OpenERP will create a Physical Inventory.

 * You can manually add inventory lines.
 You can then enter data about the quantities available for each product by location.
   Start by entering the location, for example ``Stock`` , and then select the product.
 OpenERP automatically completes the quantity available for that product in the location shown.
 You can then change that value to correct the value in stock.

-**Example**

 Enter data for a single line in your inventory: